 Climate change and city emissions

-The City of Kuopio’s CO2 emission reduction goals
+Kuopio’s emission reduction targets

 - GHG emissions in Finnish municipalities and regions (SYKE)